-There are two main areas of research in the Banks lab: Type 2 diabetes therapeutics and regulation of body weight and energy balance.
+There are two main areas of research in the Banks lab: 1) type 2 diabetes therapeutics and 2) regulation of energy balance.

 Area 1: Targeted pathways for diabetes therapeutics.